 Types of Presentations

 The intent of IECA's educational programs is to provide peer-reviewed content free from advertising or commercial bias.
-Instructors will refrain from advertising or promoting their employer, product, company or any other organization represented during their presentations unless you are presenting a product practicum.
+Instructors will refrain from advertising or promoting their employer or other vendors product, company information or any other organization represented during their presentations unless you are presenting a product practicum.
 If any type of presentation abstract is approved for a presentation at the IECA Annual Conference, instructors may not use the session time to distribute material that is self-promoting or represents business interests.
 Company logos or names may be used on one slide, at the beginning of the session.
 Mention of a company affiliation during the session introduction will be acceptable, but mention of a company affiliation or specific product brand repeatedly throughout will be considered unacceptable promotion.

 All IECA education content is reviewed by a minimum of three industry professionals who are selected to review based on their active participation in the specific area in which you will be presenting.

 IECA categorizes presentations into one of 4 levels - basic, intermediate, advanced or all.
 For more information on the different levels please click here.